ericjsanders/stat545_md_explorer/README.md

 Activities are sorted by class meetings into folders, with the number indicating the chronological class number in the Fall 2018 term.

 This repo was created on Thursday, September 6th, 2018.

+Changes have been made locally on my personal computer and pushed to GitHub.